 Today, the site is slowly transitioning into a personal site where I write and think about digital work.

-The S, without serifs, represents the Swiss design-inspired theme set in the Inter font.
+• The S, without serifs, represents the Swiss design-inspired theme set in the Inter font.
 This plays on the fact that Sweden and Switzerland sometimes get mixed up in global references.
 So instead of portraying Swedish white, clean minimalism which we are famous for, I chose a grid and type-inspired Swiss design.

-The last icon is an 8 representing the 8-bit font used on old IBM PC's.
+• The last icon is an 8 representing the 8-bit font used on old IBM PCs.
 A 286 PC running DOS was my introduction to computers as a kid, and something about that font makes me feel cozy inside.

 I taught web design in 1998, and since then, I have worked with the web professionally in one way or another.
-I was having it as a side hustle while studying for my master's, alongside my athletic career, and then for real since 2006 when I went full-time.
+I had it as a side hustle while studying for my master's, alongside my athletic career, and then for real since 2006 when I went full-time.
 First as a freelancer and then running Republic together with colleagues.

 To this day, this is my professional life, and I couldn't be happier with that choice.